lic20/lic20.github.io/index.md

 *Our Smart Cast is developed for improving the process of healing a broken bone, by controlling the healing process and by improving patient comfort.*

+## Important Notice
+Please seek for doctor's advice before using this device.
+Before using any functions on the application, rememeber to turn on the bluetooth connection.

 ## Frequently Asked Questions

 **1.Will the cast hurt me?**